Demi Lovato Isn't Above A Potty Joke In Her Eye-Opening Documentary

 Life can get complicated — just ask Demi Lovato.
 The 25-year-old Barney kid star turned Disney Channel movie tween star turned international pop star has been living her life (and all it's twists and turns) to the fullest, and now she's letting fans get an inside look at all the excitement that comes with being Demi freakin' Lovato with her documentary, Demi Lovato: Simply Complicated.

-As Refinery29 wrote earlier this year, Lovato is premiering a full-length documentary on YouTube this fall (it will premiere on Lovato's YouTube channel at 10 a.m.
-PST on October 17), but we know you can't wait that long to see what a day in the life of one of the biggest names in music is like behind-the-scenes.
+Lovato is premiering a full-length documentary on YouTube this autumn (it will premiere on Lovato's YouTube channel at 10 a.m.
+PST on 17th October), but we know you can't wait that long to see what a day in the life of one of the biggest names in music is like behind-the-scenes.
 So, we're premiering an exclusive clip from Simply Complicated right here, right now, and it's funny shit.
 Literally.

 Advertisement